 In his book ‘Selfie: How We Became So Self-Obsessed and What It’s Doing to Us’, Will Storr argues that Time had correctly identified that the internet was morphing from an open source of information into a social arena:

-Increasingly these days, the majority of youth seem convinced that they are special, naturally deserving of a luxury lifestyle, too good for ordinary work and entitled to public recognition for their inherent extraordinariness.
-This goes hand in hand with having no patience for anything other than instant gratification.
-The Kardashians fed directly into this – their unremarkable CV’s propped up the new fantasy that anyone could become rich and famous, without any discernible talent and without the many years of hard worthwhile work that yields genuine achievement.
+Increasingly these days, there is a mentality amongst the younger generation that they are special, naturally deserving of a luxury lifestyle, too good for ordinary work and entitled to public recognition for their inherent extraordinariness.
+This goes hand in hand with the demand for—and expectation of—instant gratification.
+The Kardashians fed directly into this; their unremarkable CV’s propping up the new fantasy that anyone can become rich and famous, even in the absence of any discernible talent and without the many years of hard worthwhile work that yields genuine achievement.
 Ultimately, the sisters stole the show because they were so apparently undeserving of it all, which made them all the more relatable.

 The stars were now perfectly aligned: Consumerism, Hyper-Capitalism, Individualism and Post-Feminism, all coming together in a universe of deeply dissatisfied Millennials.
 As a result, the family has become a symbol of the 21st Century zeitgeist, in which wholesome values have been erased and narcissism has been normalised to such an extent that it can be openly and unashamedly admired.

-Humans are naturally social creatures.
+One of the dangers in this strange new landscape is rooted in the fact that humans are social creatures by nature.
 Raised in groups, we have evolved to learn by imitation; by watching and subconsciously copying other humans.
 In psychology, this is known as mirroring – something that begins in infancy when babies start to automatically mimic those around them.

 The importance of mirroring cannot be underestimated: when it fails, its absence is one of the key indicators of autism and other social disabilities.
 At its core, mirroring enables the transfer of information between people and down generations, bypassing the painfully slow process of genetic inheritance.
 This is one of the reasons the human race is able to develop so much faster than other animals.